madetech/rfcs/CodeReviewStandards/rfc-008-review-checklist.md

  - [ ] Code follows project specific conventions
  - [ ] Code has been refactored with quality and readability in mind
  - [ ] Tests are obviously the product of practising TDD (where appropriate)
- - [ ] Testing strategy meets all requirements
  - [ ] There are high level feature/acceptance tests in place as appropriate
- - [ ] Tests have been refactored for quality
+ - [ ] Tests have been refactored - aim for quality, readability and maintainability
  - [ ] Tests all pass and the change satisfies the goal of _why the change was made_

 When reviewing a pull request, reviewer SHOULD consider at least the following questions: